mitu1403/Reddit-clone/README.md

 # Reddit-clone
 CSS Flex box Practice project

-Responsiveness maintained by using just only HTML & CSS
+Responsiveness maintained by using only HTML & CSS